michaeluno/admin-page-framework/readme.txt

 <h5><strong>Can I create pages in the network admin area?</strong></h5>
 Yes, See the demo.

+<h5><strong>Some of my users claim they cannot save options.
+What would be a possible cause?</strong></h5>

+- `max_input_vars` of PHP settings.
+If this value is small and the there are lots of form input elements, the user may not be able to save the options.

+To increase the value, edit `php.ini` and add the following line where `10000` is the increased number.

+`
+max_input_vars = 10000
+`

+- `max_allowed_packet` of MySQL settings.
+Try increasing this value in the `my.ini` or `my.cnf` file.

+The `500M` in the following line is where the increased value should be set.

+`
+max_allowed_packet=500M
+`

+Please keep in mind that these are just a few of many possibilities.
+If you encounter a situation that prevented the user from saving options, please report.

 <h5><strong>I cannot find what I'd like to do in tutorials and documentation.
 Where else should I look for more information?</strong></h5>